Tarot Runes I Ching Stichomancy Contact

 Click for Details

-Click for DetailsThe card at the top of the cross represents your goal, or the best you can achieve without a dramatic change of priorities.
-Six of Coins (Success): A time of prosperity and profit.
+Click for DetailsThe card at the top of the circle represents the spiritual tasks and challenges of the present situation.
+Six of Pentacles (Success): A time of prosperity and profit.
 Success and generosity in material things.
 Power and influence turned to noble pursuits.
 Philanthropy, and the balancing of physical and spiritual life.
 May suggest gifts or aid to one in need.